Child falls from windows continues to be a worldwide epidemic

 Three quarters of those children injured in falls from windows were treated and released.
 One quarter of children who fell from windows became inpatients.

-Worst ages for falls from windows
+Worst ages for child falls from windows

 Injuries increase with the temperature.
 Incidence of window fall injuries spiked for ages 2-5, then tapered to a lower level through age 17.
 Age two has especially high injury rates, giving new meaning to the phrase the “terrible twos”.

-Gender and falls from windows
+Gender and child falls from windows

 Boys represented 58% of the injured by falls from windows.
 Thirty eight percent of these injured kids displayed risky behavior such as climbing out of or jumping from a window.